mlandis/phyddle/docs/source/index.rst

 models and deep learning. phyddle can be installed as a Python package using pip and used for pipeline analyses using scripts provided through GitHub.

-phyddle on GitHub: `link <http://github.com/mlandis/phyddle>`_

-Check out the :doc:`user_guide` section for further information, including how to :ref:`installation` the project.

 .. note::